-The Diploma broadens the scope of what is studied in the Certificate by including aspects of administration and customer service that are important to the role of insurance claims handlers.
+The Diploma broadens the scope of what is studied in the Certificate by including aspects of administration and customer service that are important to the role of Insurance Claims Handlers.

-Progression opportunities
+Progression opportunities through Pearson qualifications

-Learners who have achieved the Edexcel BTEC Level 3 Certificate in Insurance Claims Handling (QCF) can progress on to the Edexcel BTEC Level 3 Diploma in Insurance Claims Handling (QCF).
-Learners can also go on to take competencebased qualifications, such as the Edexcel Level 3 Certificate in Providing Financial Services (QCF).
-See Annexe A for further information.
+Learners who have achieved the Pearson BTEC Level 3 Certificate in Insurance Claims Handling can progress on to the Pearson BTEC Level 3 Diploma in Insurance Claims Handling.
+Learners can also go on to take competence-based qualifications, such as the Pearson Edexcel Level 3 Certificate in Providing Financial Services.

-Support and recognition
+Industry support and recognition

-These qualifications are supported by the Financial Skills Partnership, the SSC for financial skills and services industry.
+These qualifications are supported by the Financial Skills Partnership, the SSC for Financial Skills and Services industry.
 They are also supported by the Chartered Institute of Loss Adjusters.

-Relationship with National Occupational Standards (NOS)
+Relationship with National Occupational Standards